MY10110/Retail-Sales-Analysis-Prediction/README.md

 ### Note:

-Plotly visuals and the saved prediction model (.pkl file) won’t work directly on GitHub.
-Please download the notebook and model files to run the dashboard and predictions locally.
+This repository contains two versions of the notebook — one with Plotly visuals and another using Matplotlib and Seaborn for static plots.
+Plotly visuals and the saved prediction model (.pkl file) won’t display or run directly on GitHub.
+Please download the notebook(s) and model files to run the dashboard and predictions locally.

 ### Sales Prediction Dashboard